-Many customers praised the kindness and professionalism of the front desk staff and veterinary team, highlighting their compassion during stressful situations.
+While many customers praised the kindness and professionalism of the front desk staff and veterinarians, there were also reports of rude and dismissive behavior from some staff members, particularly during stressful situations.

 High Costs